MarisaCodes/basic-blog-backend/README.md

 ```

 Some middleware for development purposes like `morgan` to output logs of server requests and responses for debugging issues and just improving the overall ease of development.

+The actual functions that handle user requests and respond to those requests are in the controllers folder.
+The routers folder makes use of `express.Router()` to create a mini app within the file and handle user requests to the specified routes.